marcbowes/marcbowes.github.io/_posts/2015-03-23-explicit-destruction.markdown

 The above snippet is simplified for demonstrative purposes.
-If you used that and didn't protect the call the `#truncate` behind it's own descructive-check, you'd land up calling `@actual_db_conn` on `NilClass` and your application would blow up.
+If you used that and didn't protect the call the `#truncate` behind it's own descructive-check, you'd land up calling a method on `NilClass` and your application would blow up.
 Again: this is better than data loss.

 To take this a step further, you could return a fake DB object: